 I’m getting dizzy with excitement just thinking about it!

-This coconut cream pie recipe (and the banana cream pie recipe) eliminate the need for making a custard base, by substituting instant pudding and cream cheese.
+This coconut cream pie recipe (and our banana cream pie recipe, fluffy chocolate banoffee pie, and lemon cream pie) eliminate the need for making a custard base, by substituting instant pudding and cream cheese.
 In my opinion, the tang of the cream cheese perfectly balances the sweetness of the coconut filling, and provides an ultra fluffy cream texture.

 I actually prefer it to custard pies and hope you will too!